 With a bond ladder, you can control the amount of exposure you have to changing rates.
 If you think rates are likely to rise, you can create a short-term ladder with frequent maturity dates.
 Conversely, if you think rates are near a peak, you can build a long-term ladder with infrequent maturity dates.
 If you don’t have a strong opinion, you can compromise by creating a medium-term ladder.

 The above example demonstrates how a short-term (five-year) ladder with annual maturity allows you to take advantage of expected rate increases.
 Since a rung of this hypothetical ladder will mature each year for the next five years, you will receive principal to reinvest annually.
 As rates begin to increase, you will be in an excellent position to purchase new bonds with higher coupons (and longer maturities, depending on your investment horizon).
 If rates stay low, you can simply purchase another five-year bond and wait until next year.

 Buying individual bonds exposes investors to credit risk, the possibility that a bond issuer will default on their debt (i.e., that they won’t pay back the lender).

 Bond ladders help reduce the impact of defaults because they increase your portfolio's diversification.
 Rather than buying a single bond with 100% of your capital, a ladder distributes your investment across multiple bonds (as shown above).

-Let’s go back to January 9, 2009.
-You have $5,000 to invest and you want to keep the average maturity of your investment to no more than 3 years.
+Let’s go back to January 9, 2019.
+You have $5,000 to invest, and you want to keep the average maturity of your investment to no more than three years.

-Your first alternative could be to buy 5 bonds each maturing in 3 years.
-If the yield for 3 year bonds at that time was 2.0% then you would expect to receive interest payments totaling $300 over 3 years and a lump sum principal payment of $5,000 at the end of 3 years:
+Your first alternative could be to buy five bonds, each maturing in three years.
+If the yield for three-year bonds at that time was 3%, then you would expect to receive interest payments totaling $450 over three years and a lump sum principal payment of $5,000 at the end of three years: